-Fave is Southeast Asia's fintech startup that helps consumers save, while empowering small and medium-sized enterprises to grow in the digital economy.
+Fave is one of Southeast Asia's fintech startup that helps consumers save, while empowering small and medium-sized enterprises to grow in the digital economy.
 Fave's key offering includes cashless payments, online/offline deals and other offers.
 Fave has been acquired by PineLabs, an India-based unicorn on April 2021.

 In this project, we revamped the user experience and redesigned the UI, which is one of the largest projects at Fave since 2019.